Low-M-Rank Tensor Completion and Robust Tensor PCA: Numerical Results

 In our experiment for tensor completion, we chose $50$ frames from a video taken in a lobby, which was introduced by Li \etal in \cite{Li-Huang-Gu-Tian-2004}.
 Each frame in this video is a colored image with size $128\times 160\times 3$.
-The images in the first row of Figure \ref{graph:completion} are three frames of the video.
+The images in the first row of Figure \ref{CompletionPics70Missing} are three frames of the video.
 Basically we chose the $50$ frames such that they only contain static background, and thus the $128\times 160\times 3 \times 50$ fourth-order tensor formed by them are expected to have low rank, because the background is almost the same in each frame.
-We then randomly remove 80\% of the entries from the video, and the images in the second row of Figure \ref{graph:completion} are the frames after the removal.
-We then apply the FPCA proposed in \cite{Ma-Goldfarb-Chen-2008} to solve \eqref{matrix-rank-min-nuclear} with the square unfolding matrix having the size $20480 \times 150$, to complete the missing entries in the target tensor.
-The images in the third row of Figure \ref{graph:completion} are the frames recovered by FPCA for solving \eqref{matrix-rank-min-nuclear}.
-We can see that we are able to recover the video very well even though 80\% entries are missing.
+We then randomly remove 70\% of the entries from the video, and the images in the second row of Figure \ref{CompletionPics70Missing} are the frames after the removal.
+We then apply the FPCA algorithm \cite{Ma-Goldfarb-Chen-2008} to solve \eqref{matrix-rank-min-nuclear} with the square unfolding matrix with matrix size $20480 \times 150$ and with certain single mode-n unfolding matrix respectively, to complete the missing entries in the target tensor. {In addition, the t-SVD based tensor completion \cite{ZhangAeron2017} and KBR based tensor completion \cite{XieZhaoMengXu2017} are also performed, and the algorithm in \cite{Goldfarb-Qin-tensor-2013} is applied to solve low-n-rank minimization model \eqref{prob:low-n-rank-min} for comparison.
+The images in the third to seventh row of Figure \ref{CompletionPics70Missing} are the frames recovered using the five models/methods respectively.
+We can see that when 70\% tensor entries are missing the recovery capabilities of square unfolding, single mode-n unfolding, t-SVD based completion and KBR based completion are comparable, which are all slightly better than that of low-n-rank minimization model.
+This can be seen from the blurred red flower in the pot pointed by the red arrow in the fifth row of Figure \ref{CompletionPics70Missing}.
+Next, we further increase the portion of the missing data to 80\% and the recovered videos are shown in Figure \ref{CompletionPics80Missing}.
+We see that the third row does not retain the correct color and the fifth row and the sixth row are blurred, but the images in the fourth row and seventh row are almost as good as the original images in the first row.
+This implies that square unfolding is not necessarily always better than mode-n unfolding for this kind of problem, which further implies that the video data may not have low CP-rank.
+Minimizing the average nuclear norm of all mode-n unfolding, which is popular in tensor completion \cite{LMWY09, Gandy-Recht-Yamada-2011, Goldfarb-Qin-tensor-2013}, however, is always worse than an appropriate single mode-n minimization.
+Determining the most appropriate mode to unfold the tensor is highly dependent on the structure and the physical meaning of the underlying tensor model.
+In conclusion, we observe that for each specific application, it pays to learn the correct mode of matricization, square or otherwise.}